September 26, 2022 by Simeon Hermann

 How to transform a photo-scanned document into a professionally scanned document

-As a junior image processing developer for the mobile document management app Docutain I am eager to tell you more about how we create authentic document scans from simple photo-scanned documents.
-But first, let us reach back a little bit to explain the general issue.
+I work as a junior developer for Docutain, a mobile app for scanning and managing documents.
+I am excited to share how we turn regular photos into high-quality document scans.
+But first, let us reach back to explain the general issue.

-For a long time, classic document scanners were the only real option if you wanted to digitize documents for reasons as digital archiving or paperless bureaucratic processes.
-Nowadays, it has become more and more common to use smartphone cameras as mobile scanners to digitize documents.
-While the use of handy, mobile cameras as scanners, especially in private environments, has some obvious advantages over separate and stationary scanners, the scans as such exhibit some optical weaknesses.
+For a while, the only choice for digitizing documents was using classic document scanners for digital archiving.
+Nowadays, it is common to use smartphone cameras as mobile scanners to digitize documents.
+While the use of mobile smartphone cameras as scanners has some obvious advantages over stationary scanners, the scans as such exhibit some optical weaknesses.

 Various photometric effects as color casts (left), phone shadows (middle) or darkening shade (right)